Volusia Mall

 Volusia Mall is a super-regional shopping mall located in Daytona Beach, Florida.
 It is the largest retail shopping center in the Volusia-Flagler market.
-Opened on October 15, 1974, the mall comprises more than 120 stores on one level, as well as a food court.
+Opened on October 14, 1974, the mall comprises more than 120 stores on one level, as well as a food court.
 Anchor stores are JCPenney and three Dillard's locations.
 The mall is owned and managed by CBL & Associates Properties.

 History

 Volusia Mall opened in 1974 at a 93 acre site on U.S. Highway 92, adjacent to I-95 and U.S. 1.
 It was originally built with Ivey's, May-Cohens, and Sears just like at Orange Park Mall a year later, but also started out with a JCPenney.
 Ivey's opened with the mall, in October 1974.
-May-Cohens came inline in December.
+May-Cohens came online in December.
 Sears was the next to open, in February 1975, followed by JCPenney, in August 1975.
 Like Coastland Center, all of the anchors except for JCPenney were built as two-level stores.

 The first expansion of Volusia Mall was completed in March 1982, when two-level Burdines and Belk-Lindsey stores were added to the existing structure.

 Shortly after May Cohen's changed to May Florida in 1987, the chain was acquired by Maison Blanche a year later.
 This store in turn was taken over by Fairfield, Ohio-based Mercantile Stores in early 1992, thus converting to Gayfers.
 Dillard's purchased Ivey's in June 1990, followed by Belk-Lindsey in November 1996, and Gayfers in late 1998 as their parent Mercantile was bought out.
 These made the mall the first (and only) mall in the entire country to have three separate Dillard's stores, with the former Ivey's housing women's departments, the former Belk-Lindsey housing men's and home departments, and the former May-Cohen's/May Florida/Maison Blanche/Gayfers housing juniors and children's departments.
 Burdines was dual-branded as Burdines-Macy's in 2003, and simply Macy's in 2005.

 Original tenants in Volusia Mall included a Walgreens pharmacy and a tri-screen movie theater.
 After Walgreens relocated outside the mall, its space was converted to another mall entrance, while the theater became a storefront church.
 Center court housed a large fountain and wishing well a couple hundred feet in size.
 The structure featured multiple geysers as well as a jogging path and was also used to stage special events.
 This feature was downsized in 1997.
 The Volusia Mall is the largest mall in the Daytona Beach area.